HIllya51/mecab/mecab/python/CONTRIBUTING.md

 - Any details about your local setup that might be helpful in troubleshooting.
 - Detailed steps to reproduce the bug.

-### Fix Bugs
-Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### Typo
 If you find typo, I would appreciate if you could submit pull request.